SkylineCommunications/dataminer-docs/connector-help/connector_help/KTSAT Spectrum Manager.md

 When a Correlation rule is triggered, the **Trigger** column in the **Correlation Rules** table will be set to *Active* for that rule.
 All the modems linked to that Correlation rule will have their entry in the **Trigger** column set to *Active*, and all the stations managing those modems will also have their entry in the **Trigger** column set to *Active*.

-In the **Stations** table, the **State column** can be *Active* or *Not Active* for a specific station.When a station is active, the corresponding spectrum preset will be applied to the spectrum analyzer.
+In the **Stations** table, the **State column** can be *Active* or *Not Active* for a specific station.
+When a station is active, the corresponding spectrum preset will be applied to the spectrum analyzer.

 At most one station can be active at any time.
 The **Auto Control** and **Round Robin** parameters on the **General** page are used to decide which station is active.
 The decision procedure works as follows: